jannemagnusson/github-proposals/README.md

 ## Private forks

 It is hard to work with open source in a large enterprise.
 For example, when we want to consume or contribute to an open source project, we cannot use forks, as this leaks coroporate information publicly.
 We would like a process that enables us to have the fork features to keep things  in sync and to allows us to create pull-requests, but to do this privately and have this in a private review process.
 A new type of "private" fork, including a new kind of legal review request that we can introduce before a PR is opened towards the upstream project.
+Perhaps even different kinds of reviewes, like it is possible to have different CI checks required before merge.
+Could possibly be controlled like CODEOWNERS or something like that.

 ## Resource groups